starivera/GalSpecFitX/README.md

 These are the parameters I recommend focusing on as they tend to have the greatest influence on the quality of the fit:

-- **start_stars**: Initial guess for the LOSVD parameters (V, sigma, ...) for the stars component.
+- **start**: Initial guess for the LOSVD parameters (V, sigma, ...) for the stars component.
-- **start_gas**: Initial guess for the LOSVD parameters (V, sigma, ...) for the gas component.
 - **Degree**: Degree of the additive Legendre polynomial used to correct the template continuum shape during the fit.
 Set ``degree=-1`` to not include any additive polynomial.
 - **Linear**: If set to True only performs a linear least-squares routine for the templates and additive polynomial weights.
+Setting this to true may provide a better fit to the kinematic components (sigma, h1, h2,...), but note that dust attenuation will not be fit when this is done.
+A workaround would be to set the **bounds** parameter based on the fit this provides, and then set Linear back to False.

 ## Accessing the Starburst99 and BPASS Libraries
 After following the installation instructions you will have automatic access to the sample libraries located in the GalSpecFitX subfolder ``sample_libraries``.
 The sample libraries provided are the Starburst99 Geneva High evolutionary track, Salpeter IMF for instantaneous star formation models, and BPASS Salpeter IMF (`imf135all_100`) single star formation models.
 The provided config.ini file uses these libraries by default by setting the `lib_path` parameter to None.